Ar0xA/USG-ProtonVPN/Readme.md

    }
 }
 </code><br/><br/>
 Note: The main downside of this method, if the system is rebooted the VPN will not be enabled since I havent figured out how to set custom commands persistent after a firmware upgrade.
+Nor do I know of a way to let you know when the VPN isnt working.